(Page Created 6/18/20 Updated 4/17/26)

 Within the Optima Bowling World, performance is not used to test character, but to reveal and develop it.
 This distinction matters.

 Recall a moment when you acted in a way you later respected, even if it was difficult.
-Notice what internal stability made that possible.
+Notice what form of internal stability made that possible.
 That stability, not the behavior itself, is character.